 Jesther lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and caring for children.
-His father is sometimes employed and his mother maintains the home.
+He is responsible for carrying water, gathering firewood and gardening.
+His father is sometimes employed and his mother is sometimes employed as a laborer.
 There are 6 children in the family.

 Jesther lives in the mountainous community of Batu, home to approximately 6,000 residents.
 Typical houses are constructed of bamboo floors, wood walls and thatched roofs.
 The primary ethnic groups are Visayan, Subanen and Ilonggo.

 The regional diet consists of maize, bananas, chicken, fish, bread, cassava and rice.
 Common health problems in this area include fevers, colds, typhoid and diarrhea.
 Most adults in Batu are unemployed but some work as day laborers and earn the equivalent of $52 per month.
 This community has electricity but needs potable water, school supplies, tuition assistance, employment opportunities and proper disposal of garbage.

 Your sponsorship allows the staff of Precious Jewels Student Center to provide Jesther with Bible studies, dental and medical checkups, supplementary food, health and hygiene education, recreational activities, community service opportunities, school supplies, school fees and tutoring.
 The center staff will also provide Bible studies for the parents or guardians of Jesther.

 North to south, 7,107 islands spread over 1,150 miles in the western Pacific Ocean to make up the country of the Philippines.
 About 95 percent of the population lives on the 11 largest islands.
 In the tropical lowlands, the climate is usually hot, humid and rainy.